-L&I estimates approximately 352 new complaints per year based on current workload indicators for Equal Pay and Opportunities Act (EPOA).
-Based on historical citation average, approximately 14 percent will result in an appealable order, 49 will go to citation per year (352 x 0.14 = 49).
+LNI estimates approximately 352 new complaints per year based on current workload indicators for Equal Pay and Opportunities Act (EPOA).
+Based on historical citation average, approximately 14 percent will result in an appealable order.
+This would result in 49 going to citation per year.
 With a historical appeal rate of 20 percent, approximately 10 cases per year will go to Office of Administrative Hearings (OAH) and be litigated by AAGs.
-Appeals of this complexity generally require 0.2 AAG per 10 appeals.
-LNI will need to provide immediate complex legal advice for implementation, policymaking, and rulemaking, requiring 0.2 AAG.
-There will be a slight delay in when additional appeals will be received and the most significant implementation work will conclude by July 1, 2025.
-Ongoing work on these complex matters will require an ongoing 0.2 AAG to address litigation because of the complexity of the cases.
+These complex appeals require 0.2 AAG per 10 appeals.
+In addition, AAGs will also need to provide immediate complex legal advice for implementation, policymaking, and rulemaking.
+Using figures based on current FTE for employment standards and including additional advice, LNI will require 0.2 AAG related implementation and litigation beginning July 1, 2024, for implementation and client advice for investigations will begin immediately.
+There will be a slight delay in when additional appeals will be received, and the most significant implementation work will conclude by July 1, 2025.
+However, the ongoing work on these complex matters will require an ongoing 0.2 AAG FTE to address litigation because of the complexity of the cases.

-LNI: Total King County workload impact:

-FY 2025 and in each FY thereafter: \$61,000 for 0.2 AAG and 0.1 PL1
+LNI: Total King County workload impact: FY 2025 and in each FY thereafter: \$61,000 for 0.2 AAG and 0.1 PL

-- 2. The AGO Labor and Personnel Division (LPD) has reviewed this bill and determined it will not increase or decrease the division's workload.
-LPD already advises agencies on pay equity issues related to gender and other protected classes.
-Because most state agencies have been addressing pay equity issues for several years, it is not anticipated that agencies would have additional litigation as a result of this that would be beyond the scope of the litigation services already being provided.
-Therefore, no costs are included in this request. - 3.
-The AGO Civil Rights Division (CRD) has reviewed this bill and determined it will not increase or decrease the division's workload in representing the Human Rights Commission (HUM) or the AGO.
-Therefore, no costs are included in this request. - 4.
-The AGO Criminal Justice Division (CRJ) has reviewed this bill and determined it will not increase or decrease the division's workload.
+2. The AGO Civil Rights Division (CRD) has reviewed this bill and determined it will not increase or decrease the division's workload.
+The enactment of this bill will not impact CRD's provision of legal services to the AGO because the bill assigns no required civil rights enforcement duties to the AGO.
 Therefore, no costs are included in this request.

+3. The AGO Criminal Justice Division (CRJ) has reviewed this bill and determined it will not increase or decrease the division's workload.
+The bill's provisions are not specifically related to CRJ cases and functions.
+Therefore, no costs are included in this request.

+4. The AGO Labor and Personnel Division (LPD) has reviewed this bill and determined it will not increase or decrease the division's workload.
+The enactment of this bill will not impact the provision of legal services to state agencies because LPD already advises agencies on pay equity issues, including ways to ensure that there are not pay inequities based on protected classes.
+While there may be some initial limited advice about this law, it is assumed it would not generate additional advice needs beyond what the division already provides.
+Therefore, no costs are included in this request.

+Part III: Expenditure Detail

+III.
+A - Operating Budget Expenditures

-Account Account Title Type FY 2024 FY 2025 2023-25 2025-27 2027-29 405-1 Legal Services Revolving Account State 0 61,000 61,000 122,000 122,000 Revolving Account Total \$ 0 61,000 61,000 122,000 122,000
+Account Account Title Туре FY 2024 FY 2025 2023-25 2025-27 2027-29 405-1 Legal Services Revolving Account State 0 61,000 61,000 122,000 122,000 Total \$ 0 61,000 61,000 122,000 122,000